lx18327/WebTech/README.md

 # WebTech
-A Basic Website for ordering Coffee and Food
+A basic and simple Website for ordering Coffee and Food